digilogistist/NEStonia/readme.md

     Improper use of LiPo batteries may cause fire, explosion, or personal injury.

+    Do not expose batteries to direct sunlight; do not place in a fire; do not submerge into a liquid.

+    Avoid the excessive application of physical shock to the batteries.

+    Batteries are not intended to come into contact with children; if the battery is swallowed seek medical attention immediately.

+    Do not try to disassemble or modify the battery.
+Do not place the batteries where they can make contact with random metal objects.

     Never charge unattended.
+Never install the battery backwards.
 Do not attempt to defeat the thermal sensor TH1.

     Be sure the RV1 potentiometer is set so the current limit matches your battery's charge capacity.